5 of Our Favorite POP Displays Examples: Plus 5 Principles to Help You Create Your Own

 Hanging signs on store shelving are referred to as shelf talkers.
 They are designed to catch the customer’s eye and make a brand or product stand out from similar products on the shelf.

-Shelf talkers are also great for highlighting special promotions or educating customers about specific benefits over a competitor’s product.
-Also known as “hang-tags,” shelf talkers are one of the most cost-effective ways to gain attention and increase sales.
+Shelf talkers are also great for highlighting special promotions or educating customers about specific benefits of a competitor’s product.
+Also known as “hang tags,” shelf talkers are one of the most cost-effective ways to gain attention and increase sales.

 This clever shelf talker, featuring Pop Secret popcorn, draws attention with its 3D design, making you feel like you can reach out and touch the freshly popped kernels.